Montney – 2TCFE of Resources

 Calima has drilled, three wells in the Montney.
 The first well retrieved 240m of core from the Montney formation.
 The second and third wells each had 2500m horizontal legs and were located in the upper and middle Montney formation.
-These wells were successfully completed and tested resulting in a maiden contingent reserve estimate of 1.176 TCFE/ 1,247 Pje.
-McDainel’s and Assoc. is currently updating the reserve book with 2020 costs and pricing, as well as incorporating “development ready, pending investment” reserves.
+These wells were successfully completed and tested resulting in a 2021 contingent reserve estimate of 160,528 MBOE.
+McDainel’s and Assoc. have updated the reserve book with 2021 costs and pricing, as well as incorporating “development ready, pending investment” reserves.
+See table to left.

 The first attempt to employ multistage hydraulic fracturing in a Montney horizontal well occurred in July 2005, near Dawson Creek.
 Initial production commenced at rates four-to-five times greater than previously drilled vertical wells in the same target horizon.
 This was quickly followed by other successful horizontal wells which, along with subsequent drilling and coincident geologic investigation, eventually defined the regional unconventional resource play trend.
 The Montney Formation has emerged as one of the most commercially attractive and compelling unconventional prospects in North America.
 More recently, following exceptional results in liquids-rich areas, a rush to find new liquid-rich sweet-spots has ensued.